DevOpsOnlineTraining-2021/Docker/Jenkins_with_docker/Example-1.md

 #### Containerized builds

-Step-1: Install Jenkins - refer: [JenkinsSetup](https://github.com/DevOpsOnlineTraining-2021/Jenkins/tree/master/JenkinsSetup)
+Step-1: Create One EC2 instance and then connect to it.
+Install Jenkins - refer: [JenkinsSetup](https://github.com/DevOpsOnlineTraining-2021/Jenkins/tree/master/JenkinsSetup)

-Step-2: Install git and java
+Step-2: Create another EC2 instance and then connect to it.
+Install git and java.

 Step-3: Configure Linux server to Jenkins master as Jenkins node and give the lable as 'dockerBuild'